 Arrival: The tour starts in PAESTUM which can easily be reached by train from either Naples or Salerno.
 Naples has an international airport.
 From Rome (and many other cities) Naples and Salerno, and thus Paestum, can easily be reached.

-Departure: The tour ends after breakfast on day 9 in PAESTUM.
+Departure: The tour ends as well in PAESTUM.
 A short transfer can bring you to the local train station, from where Salerno and Naples are easily reachable.

 A DISCOUNT of € 100 applies for those carrying their own luggage.
 Please contact us for terms & conditions.

 Please note that bike rental is not included in our tour prices, offering you the possibility to bring your own bicycles.
 For those who wish to rent a bike we offer good quality bicycles at the best prices for the duration of the tour.
 Both hybrid or E-Bikes, as well as road bikes are available on request.
 You can have a look at our rental bikes here.

 |You can book this tour with a minimum of 1 person.|